OwenCochell/cursepy/README.md

 # Introduction

-Curseforge Api PYthon(or capy for short) allows you to interact with CurseForge addons and files in a simply, easy to use way.
+CurseForge Api Python(or capy for short) allows you to interact with CurseForge addons and files in a simply, easy to use way.

 Our goal is to be modular and heavily customizable for developers who